top of page

 image.png

 A more modern version of the same idea is Steve Jobs and the first iPhone.
 He didn’t invent the smartphone.
-Phones, touchscreens, and mobile internet already existed.
+Phones, touchscreens, and mobile internet were already there.
 What changed was how they were brought together.
-The improvement was in the experience, the usability, the integration, and the design.
-That refinement ended up transforming how we communicate and live day to day.
-Different centuries, same principle.
-Watt improved efficiency.
-Jobs improved usability.
-Neither started from zero, but both changed the world.
+The improvement was in the experience, the usability, and how everything felt as one system rather than separate parts.
+That refinement ended up reshaping how we communicate day to day.
+Different centuries, but a similar pattern.
+Watt improved efficiency, Jobs improved usability.
+Neither started from zero, but both understood where the real value was.

-The biggest thing I took from the talk is this, you don’t always have to reinvent the world to change it.
-Sometimes one thoughtful improvement is enough.
+The main thing I took from the talk is quite simple, but it’s changed how I think about design.
+You don’t always have to reinvent the world to change it.
+Sometimes one well-considered improvement is enough.

 image.png